devaultcrypto/devault/COLDREWARDS.md

 =============

-- Copyright (c) 2019 The DeVault developers
+Copyright (c) 2019 The DeVault developers/Copyright (c) 2019 Jon Spock Distributed under the MIT software license, see http://www.opensource.org/licenses/mit-license.php.

-- Copyright (c) 2019 Jon Spock
+# NOTE
-- Distributed under the MIT software license, see http://www.opensource.org/licenses/mit-license.php.
+*Cold Rewards are not generated for Coinbase transactions - which means that mining rewards, generated budget payments and cold rewards themselves will not generate Cold Rewards.
+You must move these to either another address or create a transaction to the same address to get rewards.*

 # Constants